KingSpammerNerd/file_encrypt_util_gen2/README.md

 In the end the output will consist the encrypted IV, the ciphertext, the plaintext's hash, the RSA private key and its size, encapsulated as an EncryptedOutput object.

-Current development stage: Alpha, all functions implemented.
+Current development stage: Release.
+Probably final, probably not.
+Don't wait up.